The Core Curriculum

 Other Didactic Activities

-Interns take part in twice-monthly MMHC Noon Conference, covering topics in substance use disorders, recovery, clinical case presentations, and MMHC investigators’ research.
+Interns take part in weekly MMHC Grand Rounds, covering topics including substance use disorders, recovery, clinical case presentations, and MMHC investigators’ research.

 Weekly Longwood Area Grand Rounds cover a variety of clinical, research, and theoretical issues in neuroscience, CBT and DBT, psychoanalysis, psychiatry, and psychology.